 6 tools: create secrets, update secrets, get secret values, list all secrets, delete secrets, and describe secret metadata.

-AWS doesn’t have a dedicated Secrets Manager MCP server in the official awslabs/mcp monorepo (4,700 stars).
+AWS doesn’t have a dedicated Secrets Manager MCP server in the official awslabs/mcp monorepo (now 8,900 stars, +89%).
 Secrets Manager is used within other AWS MCP servers (Aurora Postgres, Aurora MySQL) for credential access, but there’s no standalone server for managing secrets themselves.
+AWS recommends storing MCP server credentials as encrypted environment variables in Lambda or retrieving them from Secrets Manager in Lambda function code — but explicitly advises against using MCP tools to create secrets, as this would require providing secret data to the model.

 Azure Key Vault (via Azure MCP Server)